 #6 DC Circuit Breaker

-A DC circuit breaker protects electrical equipment operating with DC and has additional arc extinguishing measures.
-These are relatively new technologies for most homeowners because most appliances are used in the homework with AC current.
+A DC circuit breaker protects electrical equipment operating with DC.
+It has additional arc extinguishing measures.
+These are relatively new technologies for most homeowners because most appliances are used in the homework with AC.

-These circuit breakers are used with 24 VDC to 48 VDC programmable logic controllers (PLCs).
-Though both AC and DC breakers look alike but internally they work very differently.
+These circuit breakers use 24 VDC to 48 VDC programmable logic controllers (PLCs).
+Though both AC and DC breakers look alike but internally, they work very differently.
 During an overload, the internal contacts of both the AC and DC circuit breakers are separated to protect the circuit.

 #7 HDVC Circuit Breaker

 HVDC circuit breaker is a switching device that interrupts the normal flow of current in the circuit.
-These types of circuit breakers provide a very efficient way of power transmission over very long distances and are nowadays used in various green energy generation.
+These circuit breakers provide a very efficient way of power transmission over long distances.
+Nowadays, there are used in various green energy generation.

 |Advantages of HVDC Circuit Breaker||Disadvantages of HVDC Circuit Breaker|